SMKJ42/mqtt/README.md

 -   Client authentication.
 -   Client authoriziation.
 -   Creating topics at program initialization (Client must Pub before other clients can Sub).
+-   Broker bridging (I am delaying this until I decide on how to scale the broker network).

 ### Features: